AliciaHadingham/Preterm_Birth_and_R/Objectives.md

 ### What is the Purpose of Tutorial 6?
-* To received feedback on your draft assignment
+* To receive feedback on your draft assignment
 * To reflect on your essay writing skills
 * To identify practical ways to improve your assignment